-2. The team continuously places 900 lbs of additional load (for a total of 1000 lbs) on the decking unit at location L2.
+2. The team continuously places 1000 lbs of additional load (for a total of 1100 lbs) on the decking unit at location L2.

+LOCATION L2: 1100 lb TOTAL

+AFTER PRELOAD, ADD 40 ANGLES @ 25 lb (44 ANGLES TOTAL)

-- 3. Observe the sway target and deflection readings throughout the test.
-Continuously observe the sway and deflection as the load is being placed. - Stop loading if any of the following is observed: - Sway exceeds 3/4-in. (stop movement of laser plumb bob as necessary to check); - Any measured deflection exceeds 3 in.; - Decking or any part of the bridge, other than the intended bearing surfaces, come to bear on a safety support or the floor; - A decking unit or some of the load falls off the bridge; - The bridge collapses or a dangerous collapse is imminent in the opinion of the judge. - Do not let the team observe deflection readings during loading. - If the bridge collapses or is deemed unsafe, unload the bridge carefully.
-The bridge is still eligible to be ranked in all categories. - 4.
-Observe the final readings.
+3. Observe the sway target and deflection readings throughout the test.
+Continuously observe the sway and deflection as the load is being placed.

+Stop loading if any of the following occur.

+- Sway exceeds 3/4-in. - Any measured deflection exceeds 3 in. - Decking or any part of the bridge other than intended bearing surfaces (footings at start of loading) comes into contact with the safety support or floor - Decking unit or any amount of load falls off of the bridge - Bridge collapses or a dangerous collapse is imminent in the opinion of the judge

+Do not let the team observe deflection readings during loading.

+If the bridge collapses or is deemed unsafe, unload the bridge carefully.
+The bridge is still eligible to be ranked in all categories.

+4. Observe the final readings.
 The judges and team captain will confirm and record readings of D1 and D2.